icicimov/blog/_posts/2017-6-15-Kubernetes-cluster-step-by-step-Part4.md

 ae:ea:b6:88:72:39 dst 192.168.0.149 self permanent
 ```

-The Flannel daemon also populates the host ARP table according to the kernel requests via the `L2/L3 MISS` notification mechanism.
+The Flannel daemon also emulates the ARP protocol and populates the host ARP table according to the kernel requests via the `L2/L3 MISS` notification mechanism.
+When a container sends a packet to a new IP address on the flannel network (but on a different host) this generates a `L2 MISS` (i.e. an ARP lookup).
+When the host encapsulates the packet in order to be sent to another host on the network the kernel vxlan code generates a call to the flannel daemon to get the public IP that should be used for that VTEP (this gets called an `L3 MISS`).
+The v2.x of flannel vxlan removed the need for the L3 MISS callout.
+When a new remote host is found (either during startup or when it's created), flannel simply adds the required entries so that no further lookup/callout is required.

 For more in depth overview of VxLAN, its options and tunneling types I highly recommend the following post by Vincent Bernart [VXLAN & Linux](https://vincent.bernat.im/en/blog/2017-vxlan-linux).